Bela Padilla: Early life and background

-Career
+Acting career

 Padilla was discovered by ABS-CBN talent scout Jet Valle during one of his field trips.
 Valle introduced her to ABS-CBN, where she joined Star Magic Batch 15 and adopted the stage name "Krista Valle."
-Her debut television role came in 2004 in the teen drama series Star Magic Presents: Abt Ur Luv Ur Lyf 2.
+Her debut television role came in 2007 in the teen drama series Star Magic Presents: Abt Ur Luv Ur Lyf 2.
 She later changed her stage name to "Krista Sullivan" when she transitioned to a freelance acting career.
 In 2009, she appeared in a minor role in the TV series Totoy Bato, and shortly after, she became a regular cast member of Lokomoko High on TV5.

 In 2010, Padilla left Star Magic, signed with manager Claire dela Fuente, and moved to GMA.
 With this move, she also adopted the name "Bela Padilla."
 She starred in the 2011 fantasy series Machete alongside Aljur Abrenica.
 That same year, she won the Miss Friendship and Media's Darling awards at the 2011 Asian Super Model Contest, held in Guilin and Nanning in the Guangxi Zhuang Autonomous Region of China.

 Padilla made headlines in 2012 when her FHM Philippines magazine cover for the March issue was pulled due to accusations of racism.
 Later that year, she starred in the titular role in the afternoon drama series Magdalena: Anghel sa Putikan.
 In 2013, she starred opposite Richard Gutierrez in the primetime series Love & Lies.

 After a return to ABS-CBN in 2015, Padilla joined the action-packed series FPJ's Ang Probinsyano alongside Coco Martin.
 Two years later, in 2017, she headlined the drama series My Dear Heart and starred in the romantic film 100 Tula Para Kay Stella, which became the highest-grossing film at the first Pista ng Pelikulang Pilipino.
 She made her debut as a screenwriter in the film Last Night, which premiered on September 27, 2017, through Star Cinema.

 Padilla took the lead role in the 2019 crime drama series Sino ang Maysala?: Mea Culpa.
 She also starred in the Philippine adaptation of the Korean film Miracle in Cell No. 7, which was an official entry to the 2019 Metro Manila Film Festival.
 The film went on to earn ₱543 million at the box office, making it one of the highest-grossing Filipino films of all time.

 Padilla made her directorial debut with the drama film 366, which premiered on April 13, 2022, on Vivamax.
-Padilla starred in the film alongside Zanjoe Marudo.
+Padilla also starred in the film opposite Zanjoe Marudo.

-In 2024, Padilla made her return to television as a guest host on the noontime variety show It's Showtime.
-In November that same year, she launched her personal beauty brand Bela by Bela.
-In October 2024, Padilla was confirmed to reprise her role in a sequel of 100 Tula Para Kay Stella, which would be titled 100 Awit Para Kay Stella.
-The film will premiere in September 2025.
+In 2024, Padilla returned to television as a guest host on the noontime variety show It's Showtime.
+In October 2024, Padilla was confirmed to reprise her role in a sequel of 100 Tula Para Kay Stella, which was titled 100 Awit Para Kay Stella.
+The film premiered in September 2025.